Root Canal Treatment NYC

 Root Canal Recovery

-Immediately after the root canal treatment, the area around the tooth may be sore, so you may want to avoid biting down or using that tooth.
+Immediately after the root canal therapy, the area around the natural tooth may be sore, so you may want to avoid biting down or using that tooth.
 In general, though, you can care for your tooth like any other tooth, with regular brushing and flossing.

 It’s a good idea to try to preserve the natural tooth with a root canal and crown rather than having the tooth extracted.
 However, there are circumstances when extracting the tooth is a wise choice.
 To find out what is the best treatment option for you schedule a Free Consultation with Dr. Lipner.